shelters near ours

 BCHS is a no-kill pet shelter and adoption center in Greenville, Illinois.
 BCHS also offers spay/neuter financial assistance to fix your companion animals and free-roaming cats.
 BCHS can't exist without its caring volunteers and private donations.
 Want to help?
 Call 618-664-4068 - Email firstname.lastname@example.org - Stop by 2510 South Elm Street 1 - 5pm weekdays (except Wed).

-Saturdays Bond County Humane Society will be at Petco in Fairview Heights, Illinois on Hwy 159 (near intersection with Hwy 50).
+Saturdays (excluding some holiday weekends) Bond County Humane Society will be at Petco in Fairview Heights, Illinois on Hwy 159 (near intersection with Hwy 50).

 We've got our selection of pups and cats set up by 11am and begin to pack up around 3pm.

-Our adoption counselors can review & approve your application the same day, so come see us early!
+Our adoption counselors may be able to review & approve your application the same day, so come see us early!

 Cat Shelter public hours are 1:00-5:00pm Mon & Tues, Thurs & Fri.
 (Sun, Wed by appointment ONLY).
 Contact BCHS today to join, volunteer, adopt, foster, donate!